Learn Hangul: The Easy Guide to Stop Stalling and Start Reading!

 Before we get to the vowels, it’s important to remember that there isn’t a perfect correspondence between Korean sounds and the English language.

 So, sometimes the Korean consonants are pronounced like they’re smack in the middle of two sounds like G and K, D and T, P and B, L and R. The Romanized version often reflects this, and so “kimchi” is sometimes written as “gimchi” because 김치 is ambiguous to non-native ears.
-(Remember that you can hear Korean in action on FluentU, as it’s used by native Korean speakers, to get a better sense of the sounds of the language.)

 In the end, it’s better to learn the Hangul characters rather than lean on their Romanizations because then you’re dealing with the actual letters that make up the words.